Madek/madek-exporter/README.md

 ### Development targets

-There are three build targets:
+There are the following build targets:

 1. JVM main, the code is located in `jvm_main/`.
 2. Electron main, the code is located in `electron_main/`.
 3. Electron front, also known as the "renderer", the code is located in `electron_front/`.
+4. Stylesheets compiled from sass.

 We build each one "continuously" in its own window when developing.
 A forth window holds the electron app.